DNG Converter¶

 Note

-This tool is also available in the Import Tool as a post-process converter while downloading RAW file from a camera.
+The DNG conversion tool is also available in the Import Tool as a post-process converter while downloading RAW files from a camera.
 See this section from the manual for details.